Competence is activated after preparation.

 Then, when it’s time to perform, that which has been practiced in private is made public.

 The difference between practice and performance is the degree to which we surrender the execution of the endeavor to the realm of unconscious effort.
 When we practice, we are targeting every step our foot lands on, so to speak.
 When we perform, we trust that when we take a step, it will land as expected and as we practiced.
-The activity moves from the explicit to the implicit.
+The activity moves from the explicit to the expected.

-To learn more about the science behind this, read The Rise of Superman by Steven Kotler
+o learn more about the science behind this, read The Rise of Superman by Steven Kotler